alex-ball/HowTo-CiteDatasets/how-to-cite-datasets.md

 Data Citation Index product page, URL: <http://wokinfo.com/products_tools/multidisciplinary/dci/>.]
 It tracks citations and less structured references to data at four levels of granularity: nanopublications (see below), datasets, research studies, and data repositories.
-It relies not only on access to the full text of publications but also an index of available datasets, the information for which is drawn from data repositories, data discovery services and DataCite.
+It relies not only on access to the full text of publications but also on an index of available datasets, the information for which is drawn from data repositories, data discovery services and DataCite.